shicy17/VAVM/README.md

 ## Calibration
 The intrinsics of DAVIS346 is calibrated by VINS-mono and is reported in _cam_calib.yaml_ (same with data in "/dvs/camera_info").
 The extrinsics between DAVIS346 and IMU is calibrated by Kalibr and is reported in _imucam_calib.yaml_.

+# Reference

+Some other good rotation estimation resources that we benefit from:

+[CMAX-GAE]

+[STAE]

+If you utilize any portion of this codebase, please kindly cite the abovementioned seminal works.